zotonic/zotonic/doc/manuals/templates/index.rst

 The templates in Zotonic are based on the Django Template Language (DTL), using a customized version of the excellent `ErlyDTL
 <https://github.com/evanmiller/erlydtl>`_ library.
 Over the years,
-Zotonic's version of ErlyDTL has diverged, adding Zotonic-specific features and more powerful expression possibilities.
+Zotonic’s version of ErlyDTL has diverged, adding Zotonic-specific features and more powerful expression possibilities.
 However, the main template syntax remains the same: